Table of Contents

 clear [symbol ...]

-Purge the definitions of the given symbols (functions or global variables).
-If no symbols are given, purge all definitions (after confirmation) made after the most recent save command (or the beginning of the interactive session).
-See the DEFINITION LEVELS AND OVERRIDE MODE section below for details.
+Purge the definitions of the given symbols (functions, macros, constants or global variables).
+If no symbols are given, purge all definitions (after confirmation) made after the most recent save command, or the beginning of the interactive session.
+(It might be a good idea to first check your current definitions with show -t or save them with dump before you do this, though.)
+See the DEFINITION LEVELS section below for details.

 help [args]